Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 This project provides a client library in JavaScript that makes it easy to consume Microsoft Azure Storage Blob service.

-Use the client libararies in this package to:
+Use the client libraries in this package to:
   - Get/Set Blob Service Properties
   - Create/List/Delete Containers
   - Create/Read/List/Update/Delete Block Blobs